The Lowery's and The War Between The States

 Dawson, formed to flank the Federal pickets, by night march, to secure a

 position in their rear.
-The following morning resulted in an skirmish with
+The following morning resulted in an skirmish

 a sister confederate unit that resulted in three men killed and many

 wounded in a mutual and unfortunate error (friendly fire).
-The planned
+The

 attack on Federal forces failed to materialize.